You know the feeling.

 Discover Qatar Transit Tours (not quite free)

+What is a stopover if not a chance to delve into some of the local culture?
 If you have at least 5 hours between flights, this is your chance to get to know Doha and can be booked online 48 hours before the tours.
 Given the way Qatar has developed as a hub for moderately priced flights - taking advantage of the long layover times is an opportunity to discover this city - this is one that I haven't tried but it's on my list.